sarafridov/sarafridov.github.io/index.md

 title: About me
 feature_text: |
   ## David Fridovich-Keil
   I am an assistant professor at the University of Texas, Austin, in the Department of Aerospace Engineering and Engineering Mechanics.
-My research involves optimal control, dynamic game theory, and learning for learning for robust autonomy.
+My research involves optimal control, dynamic game theory, and learning for robust autonomy.
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "optimal control, dynamic game theory, learning for robust autonomy"
 ---